 B) The municipality must certify and contribute funding to be included in the County's annual match to the State, equaling the amount they are proposing to pay the farm owners.

-C) Under this program, tsthe appraised easement value if at or under the cap.
-If the appraisal comes in over the cap the County will pay no more than 1/3rd the current (1/3rd equals $2,000/acre).
+C) Under this program, the County pays 1/3rd the appraised easement value if at or under the cap.
+If the appraisal comes in over the cap the County will pay no more than 1/3rd the current cap (1/3rd equals $2,000/acre).

 Municipal Funding Options: